ssfsx17/ffpnp/Jobs/BlackBelt.md

 Supports:

 - 2 x Choice
-- HP Plus - Maximum HP is increased by 50%.
+- Inner Strength - Maximum HP is increased by 50%.
 If this support ability is unequipped, extra HP are counted as excess healing.
 - Black Belt Vitality +20
 - Black Belt Speed +20